 For more information on EC access in specific countries or about specific EC pill brands, please visit the Country-by-Country Information page on this website, or the International Consortium for Emergency Contraception’s Status & Availability Database by clicking here.

-The above information is based on surveys carried out by ECEC since April 2012.
-If any of the above information has changed or if you have more information to share about your particular country, please email us at firstname.lastname@example.org.
+The above information is based on surveys carried out by ECEC since April 2012 and updated in 2015.
+If any of the above information has changed or if you have more information to share about your particular country, please email us at email@example.com.